Sleep Apnea Treatment

 Other risk factors include having a thick neck, deviated septum, receding chin, or enlarged tonsils or adenoids.
 Allergies have been known to contribute to sleep apnea.

-If you need help in taking the next step toward a restful night’s sleep, call Future of Dentistry.
+If you need help in taking the next step toward a restful night’s sleep, then call Future of Dentistry today.
+We have five convenient locations in Wakefield (781-245-2299), Dracut (978-957-1811), Billerica (978-663-4303), North Andover (978-685-8313) and Chelmsford (978-970-2089).
+Please give us a call and experience the difference.
 You will be glad you did.
-We use the latest technology to improve your night’s sleep and your overall wellness.